 To use SharePoint storage, set the Location field for a document type to SharePoint.
 Then, in the SharePoint Address field, enter a valid SharePoint address.

 To configure SharePoint storage, follow these steps.

 On the SharePoint tab, in the Default SharePoint server field, review the host name that was automatically detected for the SharePoint site, such as contosoax7.sharepoint.com.
 Typically, the SharePoint host name is in the form tenantname.sharepoint.com, and accounts on that tenant are in the form

 Typically, if no default SharePoint server is specified, either there is no SharePoint site for the tenant, or a valid Microsoft Office 365 license isn't associated with the current user (the admin).

-- Optional: Click Test SharePoint connection to test the specified SharePoint host name.
+Optional: Click Test SharePoint connection to test the specified SharePoint host name.
 This verifies that the security and license are working correctly.

-- Optional: Click Open SharePoint to open the specified SharePoint host name in a browser.
+Optional: Click Open SharePoint to open the specified SharePoint host name in a browser.
 Note that this does not verify security, it just opens the SharePoint path in a browser tab for easy exploration.